Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/controversy.md

 > The bearing of a child takes nine months, no matter how many women are assigned.

 Derogatory and illogical.
 Finding expert developers who can save a failing project ASAP is a question of payment.
-(Finding nine women in a city who will deliver even **ten** babies in less than a month is a fast linear search.)
+(Finding nine women in a city who will deliver even **ten** babies in less than a month is a fast radial search.)

 [Edsger W. Dijkstra](../contributors/README.md#Edsger-W-Dijkstra) conveyed the idea much more plausibly (albeit about programming languages, 1975):